maxmalov/node-shared-examples-for/README.md

     this.clonable = new Dog();
   });

-  shared.behaveLike('object that implements prototype pattern');
+  shared.shouldBehaveLike('object that implements prototype pattern');

 });